 Due to COVID-19, the ceremony will be in-person for students only.
 Watch the live broadcast and search for candidates by clicking here.

 URSMD COVID-19 Response

-The University of Rochester School of Medicine and Dentistry’s MD education program has implemented and is planning a number of changes in response to COVID-19 to maximize the health and safety of applicants, medical students, and the community.
-We have closely reviewed guidance provided by the Association of American Medical Colleges (AAMC) and will continue to do so.
+The University of Rochester School of Medicine and Dentistry’s MD education program implemented a number of changes in response to COVID-19 to maximize the health and safety of applicants, medical students, and the community.
+We closely reviewed guidance provided by the Association of American Medical Colleges (AAMC) and continue to do so.
 Additionally, we have been in touch with many other medical schools in New York State and throughout the United States to maintain approaches that are consistent with other schools.